BOS Workflows

 3. Administrator creates a session

 Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, Administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as boot and specifies the session template ID.

 (ncn-mw#)